Anirudh-S-Kumar/API-Project-CS101/Project 1 - On This Day Facts/README.md

 <br>

 ## Setup
 1) Getting your API keys .
-Documentation for getting your API keys can be found here : https://api.wikimedia.org/wiki/Documentation/Getting_started <br>
+Documentation for getting your API keys can be found [here](https://api.wikimedia.org/wiki/Documentation/Getting_started) <br>
 NOTE: Make sure you select Personal API token when making your API key.

 2) Copy the API key info into the sample `secret_info.json` file, replacing the dummy values with your actual credentials